doctrine/migrations/docs/en/reference/events.rst

 Migrations Events
 =================

-The migrations library emits a series of events during the migration process.
+The Doctrine Migrations library emits a series of events during the migration process.

-- ``onMigrationsMigrating``: fired immediately before starting to execute versions.
+- ``onMigrationsMigrating``: dispatched immediately before starting to execute versions.
 This does not fire if there are no versions to be executed.
-- ``onMigrationsVersionExecuting``: fired before a single version executes.
+- ``onMigrationsVersionExecuting``: dispatched before a single version executes.
-- ``onMigrationsVersionExecuted``: fired after a single version executes.
+- ``onMigrationsVersionExecuted``: dispatched after a single version executes.
-- ``onMigrationsVersionSkipped``: fired when a single version is skipped.
+- ``onMigrationsVersionSkipped``: dispatched when a single version is skipped.
-- ``onMigrationsMigrated``: fired when all versions have been executed.
+- ``onMigrationsMigrated``: dispatched when all versions have been executed.

-All of these events are emitted via the connection's event manager.
+All of these events are emitted via the DBAL connection's event manager.
 Here's an example event subscriber that listens for all possible migrations events.

 .. code-block:: php

     <?php

     use Doctrine\Common\EventSubscriber;
-    use Doctrine\DBAL\Migrations\Event\MigrationsEventArgs;
+    use Doctrine\Migrations\Event\MigrationsEventArgs;
-    use Doctrine\DBAL\Migrations\Event\MigrationsVersionEventArgs;
+    use Doctrine\Migrations\Event\MigrationsVersionEventArgs;

     class MigrationsListener implements EventSubscriber
     {
-        public function getSubscribedEvents()
+        public function getSubscribedEvents() : array
         {
             return [
                 Events::onMigrationsMigrating,